openpracticelibrary/openpracticelibrary/src/pages/practice/pick-play-pass.md

   It's a game.
 It's fun.
 It builds shared understanding and alignment.

-  This practice is *particularly* well suited to large audiences as it provides an opportunity for all participants to be equally engaged (not just a few HIPOs or vocal participants.)
+  This practice is *particularly* well suited to large audiences as it provides an equal opportunity for all participants to be engaged (not just a few HIPOs or vocal participants.)
 howTo: >-
   Pick-play-pass is played similar to gift giving games such as "white elephant" or "yankee swap."